 Genes supported by bergamot

-As you may expect given its statin like effects bergamot oil may demonstrate a beneficial effect for those carrying SNPs which are associated with poor cardiac outcomes such as the risk ‘C’ allele in ADIPOQ T16627C, the risk ‘T’ allele of APOE C526CT and the risk G allele of NOS3 G51-898A.
-In all instances bergamot isn’t acting directly on the gene, but is rather modulating the adverse effects associated with that SNP.
-Perhaps more tenuously bergamot may be of benefit to those who display elevated homocysteine levels, such as those with MTHFR SNPs, particularly C667T.
+As you may expect given its statin like effects bergamot oil may demonstrate a beneficial effect for those carrying genetic variants which are associated with poor cardiac outcomes such as the risk ‘C’ allele in ADIPOQ T16627C, the risk ‘T’ allele of APOE C526CT and the risk G allele of NOS3 G51-898A.

 Bergamot antimicrobial properties

-The health benefits derived from eating fibrous fruit are well described now, and likely form a part of your balanced diet.8 Similarly, the anti-oxidative benefits derived from vitamin C, in which citrus fruits are particularly rich, are also well known.9 But bergamot oranges have one additional trick up their sleeve.
+The health benefits derived from eating fibrous fruit are well described now, and likely form a part of your balanced diet.
+8 Similarly, the anti-oxidative benefits derived from vitamin C, in which citrus fruits are particularly rich, are also well known.
+9 But bergamot oranges have one additional healthy trick up their sleeve.

 Bergamot strengthens antibiotics ability to kill H. Pylori